African American Studies

 What does it mean to major in African American Studies?

 Study how the African American story helped weave the important fabric of our nation.
-African American Studies majors at UM select the following areas of specialization: culture, history, or political & social institutions.
+African American Studies majors select the following areas of specialization: culture, history, or political & social institutions.
 They choose from among 60 courses in different disciplines, from art history and music, to English and history, to political science and sociology.
 As the only African American Studies program in Mississippi, students gain a broad understanding of the African American experience as well as skills in social science methodology, research, analysis, writing, and public speaking.

 Why is the University of Mississippi a good place to major in African American Studies?

 The African American Studies program regularly sponsors research seminars, speakers, films, art exhibits, and conferences.
 Students may become involved in projects with one of the 12 affiliated faculty or 7 faculty with joint appointments in African American Studies.
 Our core faculty have research interests that include examining mass incarceration; poetry and creative writing; race and media; minority politics; sports economy; African American history and literature, among others.

 Students may also be involved in the UM Slavery Research Group, an interdisciplinary group whose goal is to create new research technologies and provide training for these future historians, curators, archaeologists, genealogists, scholars and interpreters.
 Recognizing the need for museums, memorials, and historic markers that commemorate slavery, there is insufficient expertise and staffing required to document and create these visitor experiences.